 March 2013 saw the opening of a new studio-shop-showroom in the scenic little slowtown of Sedgefield on the Garden Route in the Western Cape.
 Here we welcome the curious, the gift-seekers, the space creators and all in between.

 Helga Stassen is a qualified professional architect.
 She has always been mesmerized by the possibility to sculpt with light and has often found herself transfixed in a cathedral being showered in coloured light.
 Having an insatiable need to make things by hand and having discovered the wonders of kiln-formed glass in 2009, she decided to pursue her passion in working with this alchemical medium fulltime.
 To further deepen her knowledge she has attended courses in the United States, UK and Italy, and continues to study the intricate marriage between technical expertise and pure inspiration.

-Bruce Mutenure was a carpenter by trade and joined the glass adventure in 2011.
+Bruce Mutenure was a carpenter by trade and joined the glass adventure when Glass Roots was a sprouted seedling.
 He is the production backbone of our studio and has a fine eye and respect for the perfection that the moody medium of glass demands.
-His is a journey of cultivating an exclusive skilfulness and at the same time constantly being thrilled by colours, light and form.
+His journey as a glass artist is one of utilising his exclusive skill to climb the high mountains of colour, design and form.

 Tariro Mutenure completes the current trio of glass musketeers bringing a dose of jewellery flair and a dollop of African fashion to the studio table.
 With her tweezers, pliers and patience she transforms little bits of glass into sensational wearable little art pieces.